Lawrenceville, GA • Serving Metro Atlanta 30-Mile Radius info@1sourceroofingandrestoration.com

 Insurance Claims Questions — Answered

-Straight answers from contractors who manage insurance claims every week across metro Atlanta
+Straight answers from contractors who document storm-damaged roofs every week across metro Atlanta

 How do I file a roofing insurance claim in Georgia?

 Start by calling your insurance company's claims line — the number is on the back of your insurance card or on your declarations page.
 Report the date and type of damage (hail, wind, fallen tree, water intrusion).
 They will assign a claim number and schedule an adjuster inspection, usually within 5 to 14 days.
-Before the adjuster arrives, call a roofing contractor experienced in insurance claims.
-We inspect your roof at no charge, document the damage with photos and measurements, and attend the adjuster meeting with you to make sure nothing gets missed.
+Before the adjuster arrives, call a roofing contractor experienced in documenting storm damage.
+We inspect your roof at no charge, document the damage with photos and measurements, and meet the adjuster on site to show the documented damage so nothing gets missed.

-Does 1 Source charge for insurance claim assistance?
+Does 1 Source charge for insurance claim documentation?

 No. We inspect your roof for free, attend the adjuster meeting at no cost, and review the scope of loss at no charge.
 If your claim is approved and you choose us to install the roof, the insurance company pays us directly based on the approved scope.
 You pay your deductible.
 That is it.
-There is no upfront cost and no hidden fee for claims assistance.
+There is no upfront cost and no hidden fee for claim documentation.

 What happens if my roof insurance claim gets denied?

 A denial is not the end of the road.
 Georgia law gives you the right to request a re-inspection by a different adjuster.
 You can also invoke the appraisal clause in your policy, which brings in an independent umpire to evaluate the damage.
-We help homeowners through the entire appeals process — gathering additional documentation, writing supplement requests, and coordinating re-inspections.
-Many denied claims are overturned when the right contractor presents the right evidence.
+We support homeowners through the appeals process — gathering additional documentation, preparing supplemental documentation, and coordinating re-inspections.
+Many denied claims are reconsidered when the right contractor presents the right evidence to the insurer.

 Should my contractor be present for the adjuster meeting?

 Absolutely.
-Having your contractor present when the adjuster inspects your roof is the single most effective thing you can do to protect your claim.
+Having your contractor present when the adjuster inspects your roof is one of the most effective things you can do to make sure your damage is fully documented.
 The contractor knows where the damage is, can point out items the adjuster might miss, and speaks the same Xactimate language the adjuster uses.
-We attend every adjuster meeting for our clients and walk the roof alongside the adjuster to ensure every damage point is documented.
+We attend every adjuster meeting for our clients and walk the roof alongside the adjuster to show that every damage point is documented.

 What is a supplemental insurance claim?

-A supplement is a formal request to the insurance company for additional funds beyond the original scope of loss.
-Supplements happen when the adjuster missed damage, undergraded materials, underpriced labor, or when hidden damage is discovered during the tear-off.
-Most roofing insurance claims require at least one supplement.
-We write and submit supplements with detailed documentation — photos, measurements, and Xactimate line items — and our supplement approval rate exceeds 90 percent.
+A supplement is additional documentation submitted to the insurance company for damage or work beyond the original scope of loss.
+Supplements come up when the adjuster missed damage, undergraded materials, underpriced labor, or when hidden damage is discovered during the tear-off.
+Most roofing insurance claims involve at least one supplement.
+We prepare and submit supplemental documentation with detailed evidence — photos, measurements, and Xactimate line items — for your insurer to review.

 How long does a roofing insurance claim take from start to finish?

 A straightforward claim with no disputes typically takes 30 to 60 days from the date you file to the date your new roof is installed.
 The adjuster inspection is usually scheduled within 5 to 14 days.
 The scope of loss comes back 7 to 21 days after the inspection.
 Material ordering takes 3 to 7 days.
 Installation takes 1 to 3 days depending on roof size.
 Claims with supplements or disputes can take 90 to 120 days.
-We manage the entire timeline so you always know where your claim stands.
+We keep your documentation organized throughout so you always know where your claim stands.

 Should I file an insurance claim or pay out of pocket?